Position: Associate Professor of Religion

 Ph.D., Religious Studies, Southern Methodist University M.T.S., Theology, Boston University B.A., Theology, Union University

 Fields of Expertise:

-Understanding religion becomes more important everyday as globalization makes us increasingly aware of religious diversity in our local communities and around the world.
+Understanding religion becomes more important every day as globalization makes us increasingly aware of religious diversity in our local communities and around the world.
 I continue to study how religion shapes our communities and world because religion plays a powerful role in forming who we are and what we do.
-Whether working in private business, the health professions, or performing arts, appreciation of the diverse world religions has become essential to cooperating with colleagues, serving clients, and developing relevant products.
-I teach religious studies at SU because understanding how religion shapes our world prepares us be better professionals and more thoughtful global citizens.
+Whether working in private business, the health professions, or the performing arts, appreciation of the diverse world religions has become essential to cooperating with colleagues, serving clients, and developing relevant products.
+I teach religious studies at SU because understanding how religion shapes our world prepares us to be better professionals and more thoughtful global citizens.